 The GHSP allows medical students to work together, both in the classroom as well as in the field.
 Supervised by faculty, the Global Health Scholars take part in two immersive trips.
 The first trip primarily entails an introduction to the community, and participation in developing a community health project.
 The second trip, occurring in the students’ senior year, provides students with an opportunity to participate in clinical care at the same location.
-Students receive pre-trip safety sessions, in-country medical education specific to the site, and several sessions by our faculty on global and community health related issues.
+Students receive pre-trip safety sessions, in-country medical education specific to the site, and several sessions by College of Medicine faculty on global and community health-related issues.

 Through this longitudinal relationship with the host community, it is our hope and expectation that students and faculty will be greatly enriched and the health and welfare of the people will be measurably improved.